D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ### Answer:
 - users do not have the permission to access the Azure File Share

-Users taht log into the session host need R/W permissions to the Azure File Share.
+Users that log into the session host need R/W permissions to the Azure File Share.
-This is to allow a profile to be created and updated very time they log off.
+This is to allow a profile to be created and updated every time they log off.
-If a user does nto have the R/W permission thne theyr are logged in with a local profile on the Windows 10 session host and this does not save any changes made on the session.
+If a user does not have the R/W permission thne they are logged in with a local profile on the Windows 10 session host and this does not save any changes made on the session.

-This is also why the admin can instead log on the session hist via the File Share.
+This is also why the admin can log on the session host via the File Share.
 It also proves that it is not the firewall tha blocks the communication to the Azure File Share and the loading of the profiles.